zaufi/kate-cpp-helper-plugin/README.md

 This plugin intended to simplify the hard life of C/C++ programmers who use Kate to write code :-)

 First of all, I tired to use the file browser to open mine (or system) header files.
-With version 0.1 of the plugin one may press F10 to open a header file that has its name under cursor.
+With version 0.1 of the plugin one may press `F10` to open a header file that has its name under cursor.
 Actually, you are not even required to move a cursor to a file name if the current line starts with `#include` directive...

 Later `#include` autocompletion was implemented to help you to type (long) paths to header files used in your sources.
-Here is also few little things:
+Here is also few little cute things:

 * `Edit->Copy #include to Clipboard` to add `#include <current-file.h>` to a clipboard
 * `File->Open Header/Implementation` a replacement for official _Open Header_ plugin with few enhancments